Primary School Curriculum

-In the primary phase of learning, we are fortunate to have the skills and expertise of dance and drama specialists.
-All students from Pre-Primary to Year 6 have the opportunity to participate in specialised drama and dance lessons for one phase each per year.
-Not only do students learn valuable technical skills in these learning areas, they are then able to put these skills to good use by auditioning for roles in a variety of school productions including Pantomimes, Musicals, talent shows, the Christmas Nativity Play and the end of year Primary Awards Ceremony.
+In primary school, we are fortunate to have the skills and expertise of dance and drama specialists.
+All students from Pre-Primary to Year 6 can participate in specialised drama and dance lessons for one phase each per year.
+Not only do students learn valuable technical skills in these learning areas, but they are also then able to put these skills to good use by auditioning for roles in a variety of school productions including Pantomimes, Musicals, talent shows, the Christmas Nativity Play and the end of year Primary Awards Ceremony.

 Many facilities in the school are shared by primary, middle and senior secondary students and staff.
 The primary students increase their participation in whole school functions as they play their part in Commissioning Services, Founders’ Day and other special events, school productions, sporting events, assemblies and chapel services.